matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 only allow a more restricted subset of regular expressions by e.g. requiring a maximal length or falling back to simple globbing.

+When utilizing power levels instead of building on [MSC 1410: Rich Bridging](https://github.com/matrix-org/matrix-doc/issues/1410) a malicious user who has enough power to send `m.bridge_error` or `m.bridge_error_revoke` is able to impersonate a bridge.
+She will be able to wrongly mark messages as failed to deliver or revoke errors when they were not successfully retried.

 ## Conclusion

 In this document an event is proposed for bridges to signal errors and a way to